 Early Career Sessions Submissions

-17th EAOHP Conference, 15th-17th June, 2026
+17th EAOHP Conference, 15th-17th June, 2026Key information

 The EAOHP Education Forum is organising Early Career Sessions for PhD students and young researchers undertaking research in main topic areas of Occupational Health Psychology.
 Eligible to apply are PhD students of all years, at different stages of completion of their thesis, and early researchers just after completion of their PhD.

-The aim of the Early Career Sessions is to provide early career researchers an informal context to get feedback on their work by a leading scholar in the field, and also to facilitate networking with other PhD students.
+The aim of the Early Career Sessions is to provide early career researchers with an informal context to get feedback on their work by a leading scholar in the field, and also to facilitate networking with other PhD students.

 Who should apply for the Early Career Sessions?

 Early career researchers (i.e., PhD students or researchers right after the completion of their PhD) may apply for the Early Career Sessions.
-While submitting their abstract, interested participants must indicate whether it should be considered for the the Early Career Sessions.
-These sessions will be part of the conference main programme and there will be no extra fee for conference participants.
+While submitting their abstract, interested participants must indicate whether it should be considered for the Early Career Sessions.
+These sessions will be part of the conference’s main programme and there will be no extra fee for conference participants.
 Given that limited places are available, if necessary, participants will be selected based on topic similarity.

 Only submissions with a complete registration by April 2026 (including payment of the registration fee) to attend the conference onsite will be considered for the Early Career Sessions.